vogechri/PRSM/README.txt

 2. There are the options to run the algorithm with 3 frames.
-	So far it is assumed that the files are given as scenenumber_frame.png as in Kitti.
+	So far it is assumed that the files are given as scenenumber_frame.png as in KITTI.
 One can use three frames with the assumption of constant 3D velocity,
 	option:
 	p.use3Frames   = true;